Hollywood (The Cranberries song)

-"Hollywood" is a rock song by Irish band The Cranberries.
+"Hollywood" is a rock song by Irish band the Cranberries.
 It is the fourth single from the band's third album, entitled To the Faithful Departed.
-Plans to record a video clip were abandoned after the band cancelled the remaining of their Free to Decide World Tour and other promotional activities due to lead singer Dolores O'Riordan's health problems.
+Plans to record a video clip were abandoned after the band cancelled the remainder of their Free to Decide World Tour and other promotional activities due to lead singer Dolores O'Riordan's health problems.
 The worldwide release of a commercial CD single was cancelled as well, except in France.